Find Grad Schools

 21 Yearly Graduations

 Baylor College of Medicine comes in at #4 on our list of the most popular colleges offering doctor's degrees in cell/cellular and molecular biology.
 Each year, around 1,600 students seeking various degrees attend the university.
 During the most recent year for which we have data, 21 people received their doctor's degree in cell/cellular and molecular biology from Baylor College of Medicine.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 53% were women.
+Of these students, 52% were women and 33% were members of underrepresented racial-ethnic groups.

 #5